zbalkan/zbalkan.github.io/_posts/2025-05-20-wazuh-duckdb-threat-hunting.md

   AND timestamp BETWEEN TIMESTAMP '2025-04-02 08:00:00' AND TIMESTAMP '2025-04-03 18:00:00';
 ```

+At this point, you need to use simple search or regex to search in `full_log` fields.
+DuckDB regex uses Google's RE2, and for regex syntax, check RE2 [docs](https://github.com/google/re2/wiki/Syntax).
 You can extract structured values from the raw JSON using regex:

 ```sql
 SELECT